tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

     You can manage the lifetime of an ad hoc SAS by using the `signedExpiry` field.
 If you want to continue to grant a client access to the resource after the expiration time, you must issue a new signature.
 We recommend that you keep the lifetime of a shared access signature short.
 Prior to version 2012-02-12, a shared access signature not associated with a stored access policy could not have an active period that exceeded one hour.

 - **SAS with stored access policy**: A stored access policy is defined on a resource container, which can be a blob container, table, queue, or file share.
 You can use the stored access policy to manage constraints for one or more shared access signatures.
-When you associate an SAS with a stored access policy, the SAS inherits the constraints (that is, the start time, expiration time, and permissions) that are defined for the stored access policy.
+When you associate a SAS with a stored access policy, the SAS inherits the constraints (that is, the start time, expiration time, and permissions) that are defined for the stored access policy.

     The stored access policy is represented by the `signedIdentifier` field on the URI.
 A stored access policy provides an additional measure of control over one or more shared access signatures, including the ability to revoke the signature if needed.

-### Revoke an SAS
+### Revoke a SAS

-Because an SAS URI is a URL, anyone who obtains the SAS can use it, regardless of who originally created it.
-If an SAS is published publicly, it can be used by anyone in the world.
+Because a SAS URI is a URL, anyone who obtains the SAS can use it, regardless of who originally created it.
+If a SAS is published publicly, it can be used by anyone in the world.
 An SAS grants access to resources to anyone who possesses it until one of four things happens:

 * The expiration time that's specified on an ad hoc SAS is reached.